CelloSerenity/CelloSerenity/README.md

 - 👀 I’m interested in ... iOS/iPadOS sideloading, retro/modern emulation, JIT recompilation, GitHub.
 - 🌱 I’m currently learning ...
 Python, GitHub practices.
 - 💞️ I’m looking to collaborate on ... any PRs I send.
 - 📫 How to reach me ...
 Drop an issue on my ReadMe.
-I'm very strict about my privacy, so this is the best I can do for now (don't even have a Discord))
+I'm very strict about my privacy, so this is the best I can do for now, sorry)
 - 😄 Pronouns: ...
 He/him
 - ⚡ Fun fact: ...
 I'm sleep deprived.